Lady Arbella Stuart: Marriage to Lord Beauchamp, imprisonment and death

 The couple used that delay to plan their escape.
 Arbella raised some money by selling a collection of embroideries made by Mary, Queen of Scots to her aunt for £850.
 Arbella, who was lodged at Highgate, dressed as a man to escape.
 This involved putting on French-fashioned hose over her petticoat, a man's doublet, a male wig over her hair, a black hat, black cloak, russet boats with red tops, and wearing a rapier.
 Imogen, the virtuous, cross-dressed heroine of William Shakespeare's play Cymbeline (1610–1611), has sometimes been read as a reference to Arbella, but the warrant for the couple's arrest is dated 3 June 1611 and Simon Forman recorded seeing a production of that play in April 1611.
+The black hat and riding safeguard worn by one woman reminded a witness, John Bright, of Moll Cutpurse.
 Beauchamp also disguised himself to escape from the Tower.
 Both told some of the servants they left behind that they were going in disguise to meet their partner.

 Arbella went by boat on the Thames to Lee (in Kent).
 She sailed to France before Lord Beauchamp arrived.
 Beauchamp caught the next ship to Flanders.
 Arbella's ship was overtaken by King James's men just before it reached Calais.
 She was returned to England and imprisoned in the Tower of London.
 She never saw her husband again.

 Later in the summer of 1610, Arbella embroidered a pair of gloves for Anne of Denmark and sent them to her lady-in-waiting Jane Drummond.
 She hoped to regain the queen's favour and kiss her hands again.
 Arbella expected to be released to attend the marriage of Princess Elizabeth in February 1613 and she bought pearls and a gown embroidered with pearls to wear from the jeweller Abraham der Kinderen.
 She was not invited and pawned and sold most of the pearls for funds a few months later.
 Abraham der Kinderen petitioned for the return of the gown after her death.

-Arbella Stuart died in the Tower on 25 September 1615 from illnesses exacerbated by her refusal to eat.